pnp/List-Formatting/column-samples/generic-filepicker-format/README.md

 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**

 ---

+## Additional notes

+- The [person-mailto](../person-mailto/) demonstrates a similar technique but is applied directly to a person field

 <img src="https://telemetry.sharepointpnp.com/sp-dev-list-formatting/column-samples/generic-filepicker-format" />